 All puppies are cute, not all puppies are healthy!
 I choose to be a responsible breeder and do health screening to make sure my Cockapoo puppies will be both! ❤️🐾❤️

 Each of our females are purebred Cocker Spaniels registered with the AKC.

 We plan to include F1 Cockapoos registered with the ACC to our breeding program, 2023.

 Before being added to our breeding program, all of our dogs are checked by our licensed Veterinarian practice - Broadview Animal Hospital and Reproductive Care.
 They undergo a thorough examination to include a Breeding Soundness exam with a Reproductive specialist and a full bloodwork panel.

-The Orthopedic Foundation for Animals (OFA) is dedicated to the advancement in canine health, by testing and screening animals for breed specific genetic diseases.
-At Chesley Hill Cockapoos we obtain OFA certification for: Progressive Retinal Atrophy (PRA eye), Cardiac Evaluation (Heart) and Hip Dysplasia.
+The Orthopedic Foundation for Animals (OFA/CHIC) is dedicated to the advancement in canine health, by testing and screening animals for breed specific genetic diseases.
+At Chesley Hill Cockapoos we refer to CHIC guidelines on recommended health screenings by breed, for the certifications we obtain.

 Genetic testing through Embark, provides us with breed-relevant disease screening as well as information on traits such as size and color.
 This helps us to improve the genetic health and diversity in our breeding program.
 All of our moms have been cleared of breed-relevant genetic conditions as well as 200 additional genetic conditions (per Embark, they "do not have variants tested for").